chevron-down Created with Sketch Beta.

 2016_AM_104

-RESOLVED, That the American Bar Association urges state, local, territorial and tribal jurisdictions to adopt court rules or legislation authorizing the award of class action residual funds to non-profit organizations that improve access to civil justice for persons living in poverty.
+Urges jurisdictions to adopt court rules or legislation authorizing the award of class action residual funds to non-profit organizations that improve access to civil justice for persons living in poverty, after reasonable efforts are made to fully compensate class members.

 2016_MM_100

-FURTHER RESOLVED, That the American Bar Association opposes the use of binding forms of alternative dispute resolution involving patients in medical malpractice disputes, disputes with private managed health care organizations, or involving residents in disputes with long-term care facilities or similar health care institutions, unless the parties agree to do so voluntarily and knowingly after a dispute arises.
+Urges lawyers and interested parties to promote the informed and voluntary use of alternative dispute resolution (ADR) for health care disputes.
+Opposes binding ADR in medical malpractice, disputes with private health care organizations, or long-term car facility disputes unless the parties agree to do so voluntarily and knowingly after a dispute arises.

 2015_my_113